alabou/NMOS-MatroxOnly/NMOS With IS-11.md

 Sender capabilities SHOULD NOT change when a Sender is active (active `master_enable` is true) as this could make the active constraints invalid and/or the current Flow/sub-Flows non-compliant.

+#### Preference

+A Sender SHOULD express its capabilities using a `urn:x-nmos:cap:meta:preference` value of 100 for the preferred configuration and other values for alternate configurations.
+A Sender MUST express its capabilities using the `urn:x-nmos:cap:meta:preference` meta attribute considering that capabilities are first sorted from high to low values of `urn:x-nmos:cap:meta:preference` prior to be processed by Controllers and Senders.

+The preferred configuration SHOULD allow a single possible value for capabilities that are not unconstrained.

 ### Active Constraints

 The active constraints applied to a Sender MUST be within the capabilities of the Sender and a Sender SHOULD return a 422 (UnprocessableEntity) response status.
 Constraints cannot enhance the Sender capabilities.